ParthJohri/DTU-SeatAlertBot/README.md

 ## Commands
 The following commands are available to interact with the bot:

-- <b>/start</b> - To start the bot.
-- <b>/seats</b> - To look for the new available seats.
+👋 <b>/start -</b> Start the bot and initiate the conversation.

+📚 <b>/seats -</b> Check for the availability of new seats in subjects.

-- <b>/update</b> - Subscribe to receive notifications for a specific subject code.
+🔔 <b>/update -</b> Subscribe to receive notifications for a specific subject code.

-- <b>/revoke</b> - Revoke your subscription to seat notifications.
+🚫 <b>/revoke -</b> Revoke your subscription to seat notifications.

-- <b>/search</b> - Enter subject code after the command to get the number of available seats in that subject.
+🔎 <b>/search -</b> Get the number of available seats in a specific subject.
+Enter the subject code after the command.

+✏️ <b>/register -</b> Register yourself for subject exchange.
+Provide your give and take values for subjects you are willing to give and take.

+🚫 <b>/unregister -</b> Unregister yourself from subject exchange.
+Remove your registration and information from the exchange list.

+💡 <b>/exchange -</b> Check if there is any match for you to exchange subjects based on your give and take values.

 ## Usage
 1. Start the bot by sending the <b>/start</b> command.